tokenring-ai/web-host/README.md

 **SPA Routing Behavior:**

-- Static files (JS, CSS, images) are served by the `fastifyStatic` middleware
+- Static files (JS, CSS, images) are served by Bun's native file serving
 - The root path serves the specified index.html file
 - All other routes that don't match static files also serve index.html (for client-side routing)
 - If the SPA file doesn't exist, a warning is logged but the server continues